Cyberlight-official/4getXSS/README.md

-Here is a README.md for the 4getXSS tool:

 4getXSS - Cross-Site Scripting (XSS) Vulnerability Scanner 4getXSS is a powerful tool designed to automatically scan web applications for Cross-Site Scripting (XSS) vulnerabilities.
 It uses a variety of payloads to detect vulnerabilities, and it provides results in both JSON and HTML formats.